domeevans/gas_deploy_test/readme.md

-# Bew Prod and Dev deployments of Appsscript projects
+# Prod and Dev deployments of Appsscript projects

 This repository demonstrates how to set up automatic deployments of Google Apps Script projects to different environments (Development and Production) using GitHub Actions.